gustavs-vagalis/bingus-richpresence/README.md

 * Download and install the latest version of Python.
     * [Windows downloads](https://www.python.org/downloads/windows/)
     * On Linux, use your package manager.
-Many distros already come with python pre-installed.
+Many distros already come with Python pre-installed.

 * Install the required modules